Integral Logistics Management — Operations Management and Supply Chain Management Within and Across Companies

 Intended learning outcomes: Differentiate between high-variety and low-variety manufacturing.
 Describe different variant-oriented techniques, and the final assembly schedule.

-• 7.1.1 High-Variety Manufacturing and Low-Variety Manufacturing
+• 7.1.1 High-Variety Manufacturing

 Intended learning outcomes: Identify values of characteristic features for high-variety manufacturing.
 Explain long- and medium-term planning for manufacturing according to customer specification or of product families with many variants.
-Disclose values of characteristic features for low-variety manufacturing.

-• 7.1.2 Different Variant-Oriented Techniques, and the Final Assembly Schedule (FAS)
+• 7.1.2b The Final Assembly Schedule (FAS)

-Intended learning outcomes: Differentiate between adaptive and generative variant-oriented techniques.
-Disclose typical sets of characteristics and production types that arise frequently with the four product variety concepts.
+Intended learning outcomes: Present the concept of the final assembly schedule (FAS).
 Describe how the MPS concerns the highest structure level still having a small number of different items.
-Identify FAS / MPS / OPP patterns in dependency on the product variety concept and their relation to the patterns of the T analysis.
+Identify FAS/MPS/OPP patterns in dependency on the product variety concept and their relation to the patterns of the T analysis.